eclemmon/from_elemental/README.md

 `git clone https://github.com/eclemmon/new_music_for_strings.git`

-You may be asked to install x-code cli tools on Mac.
-Do so if asked and repeat the previous step:
+You may be asked to install xcode command line interface tools on Mac.
+Do so if asked and repeat the previous step, then go on to the next one:

 `xcode-select --install`